logo for exercise for weight loss

 Although some exercise calculators include gender and age as one of the selections, this really is not part of the calculation for calories burned during exercise.
 These calculators may use this information to provide you details on your target heart rate zone.

-How It's Calculated
+How it's Calculated

-The calculation for exercise calories is actually very technical and as stated above, not an exact science.
 In order to determine your exercise calories, you must know the metabolic equivalent, or MET, for each different type of activity.
-The MET is a relative measure of intensity.
-The formula for calories burned during exercise is as follows;

 Total Calories Burned = Duration (in minutes) X (MET X 3.5 X weight in kg)/200